microsoft/azure-api-management-monetization/documentation/adyen-deploy.md

-# Deploy API Management monetization with Adyen
+# Deploy demo with Adyen

 In this tutorial, you'll deploy the demo Adyen account and learn how to: